Why healthy conflict drives better reams and smarter work

 • Ask in your meetings: “What are we thinking and not saying?”

 • Reward the team members who say, “I disagree.”
 Encourage them, as long as it’s constructive and doesn’t hinder progress.
-They bring fresh angles and new ideas.
+They bring fresh angles and new ideas and it brings a sense of psychological safety to the entire team.
+It also reduces the risk of groupthink / consensus bias.
 Remember: conflict without clarity is noise.
-Conflict with respect is strategy.
+Conflict with respect is strategy and improves team performance as a whole.

 Healthy conflict isn’t dysfunction.
 It’s a feature.